-The International Space Exploration Coordination Group (ISECG) space agencies have created a website for the global space community, including government, academia, and industry, to share information and facilitate ongoing discussion about the exploration and potential utilisation of lunar polar volatiles.
+This website has been created by the International Space Exploration Coordination Group (ISECG) space agencies to share information among the global space community—including government, academia, and industry—and to facilitate ongoing discussion about the exploration and potential utilisation of lunar polar volatiles.

 A related series of virtual workshops is being conducted to address key strategic issues, facilitate coordination among the community, and identify possible ways forward for addressing knowledge gaps and advancing technical capabilities.

 Focus areas include the current state of knowledge, questions to be answered, and opportunities for collaboration and coordination of relevant studies, capability development, and lunar missions.

 ISECG Lunar Polar Volatiles Virtual Workshops